billyxs/notes.md/vim/CHEAT_SHEET.md

-:v/^import/normal dd  " Delete all lines that don't start with import :g/^import/j          " Join all lines that start with import :g/^import/t 0        " Copy all lines that start with import to line 0, or top of file
+:v/^import/normal dd  " Delete all lines that don't start with import :g/^import/j          " Join all lines that start with import :g/^import/t 0        " Copy all lines that start with import to line 0, or top of file :g/^import/y A        " Copy all lines that start with import into register A. This appends to the register.
 ```